adewes/zilpzalp/docs/src/en/protocols/paper-based.md

 ##### Processing of relevant contact data

-Finally, the GA processes the operators' data.
+Finally, the GA processes the data of the operators.
+However, epidemiological group data can only be decrypted if the GA receives from the user a matching private key to visit data containing the encrypted private key of the respective group data.
+Without the presence of such a key, the GA cannot decrypt the data even if all data and all other keys are present.

 <div>
     {% include "common/protocols/_contact_tracing_3.html" %}